Business Bill of Sale — Quebec — Acte

 Franchise or Location Acquisitions: When a franchisee sells their franchise location or when a retail or restaurant chain sells one of its locations, an asset sale agreement transfers the location's specific assets — including the lease assignment, equipment, inventory, and any assignable franchise rights — to the buyer.
 The buyer needs confirmation that the franchisor has consented to any lease or franchise agreement assignment.

 Business Restructuring and Divestitures: When a company is restructuring its operations and selling a division, product line, or subsidiary's assets to focus on its core business, a formal business bill of sale is required to document the transfer and comply with applicable tax and corporate law requirements.
-Tax counsel should review the transaction structure to ensure it achieves the intended tax outcome.
+Tax counsel should review the transaction structure to confirm it achieves the intended tax outcome.

 Bankruptcy and Insolvency Proceedings: When a Quebec court or trustee in bankruptcy sells the assets of an insolvent business as a going concern to maximize recovery for creditors, a formal sale document establishes the terms of the transfer and the buyer's limited assumption of liabilities.
 Courts require clear documentation to protect the proceeds for distribution to creditors.

-Management Buyouts: When the management team of a Quebec business acquires it from the existing owner through a leveraged or vendor-financed buyout, the business bill of sale documents the transaction terms, including vendor take-back financing and non-compete agreements protecting the buyer's investment.
+Management Buyouts: When the management team of a Quebec business acquires it from the existing owner through a used or vendor-financed buyout, the business bill of sale documents the transaction terms, including vendor take-back financing and non-compete agreements protecting the buyer's investment.
 Clear documentation of the asset values and price allocation is critical for the financing institutions and tax authorities.

 Partial Business Sales: When selling only a division, product line, or specific group of assets rather than the entire business, a carefully drafted asset sale agreement identifies exactly which assets are being sold and which remain with the seller, preventing costly disputes about what was included.